 Screening for glaucoma — Tonometry measures the fluid pressure inside your eye.
 This test helps your eye doctor detect glaucoma, a disease that damages the optic nerve.

 After your examination you may experience some blurriness of vision and light sensitivity due to the dilating drops.
 It is best if you bring a pair of sunglasses to wear to protect your eyes.
 You will need to arrange for a family member, friend or driver to help you get back home safely.

 If your doctor finds that you need glasses due to a condition, you would be referred to our optical facility where you would meet with our expert Opticians.
 They will fill prescriptions for eyeglasses, including assembling, fitting and may even recommend contact lenses as a viable option.

 Request an appointment

 To meet with one of our doctors, please fill out our online appointment form below.
-Please call to speak with one of our Office Administrators, from one of our 4 office locations you who like to visit to confirm your appointment availability and office location directions.
+Please call to speak with one of our Office Administrators from one of our 4 office locations, to confirm your appointment availability and office location directions.